Can the Psoas Be Saved?!

 So now how do we fix it?
 Well you can start by doing less “sitting” positions.
 Think about it… How often are we sitting at a desk, sitting in a car, sitting in a chair, or on a couch, or even sitting doing exercises like the leg extension or lat pull downs?
 You may have guessed….STRETCHING as well.
 So try standing when you answer a phone call/ Try exercises like swimming, skiing, or skating instead of cycling and running all the time.
 Walking is actually a highly underestimated exercise.

 If you want to know a good way to stretch your psoas and some other pretty important muscles, come to the Stretch Class on Wednesday evenings at Sweat Therapy.
-Kim and Dana really take the opportunity to work on specific areas of the body that are causing you trouble.
+Kim really takes the opportunity to work on specific areas of the body that are causing you trouble.
 Come out and see for yourself!
 Your psoas will thank you!